JakeWharton/jakewharton.com/_posts/2020-12-30-a-jetpack-compose-by-any-other-name.md

 Separately, the toolkit team was about to ramp up on unbundling as many UI widgets as possible from the OS.
 This followed on the success of `ViewPager`, `RecyclerView`, and what was learned from the AppCompat and Design libraries.
-By removing a ton of OEM touchpoints and normalizing behavior across all versions of Android, the effort required to build a good UI would be reduced.
+By removing a ton of OEM touchpoints and normalizing behavior across all versions of Android, the work required to build a good UI would be reduced.

 Over time these efforts became inescapably linked.